albertmaharjan94/food-delivery-robot-web/README.md

 ## Check the mongodb string

-### If mongo is install in your device, run terminal and type mongo db, connection string should be printed at first
+### If mongo is installed in your device, run the terminal and type mongo or mongodb, connection string should be printed at first

 ## Create an ".env" file inside server
 URL=http://localhost